 What is manufacturing inventory?

-In manufacturing, inventory consists of in-stock items, raw materials and the components used to make goods.
+In manufacturing, inventory consists of in-stock items, raw materials, and the components used to make goods.
 Manufacturers closely track inventory levels to ensure there isn’t a shortage that could stop work.

-Accounting divides manufacturing stock into raw materials, WIP and finished goods because each type of inventory bears a different cost.
+Accounting divides manufacturing stock into raw materials, WIP, and finished goods because each type of inventory bears a different cost.
 Raw materials typically cost less per unit than do finished items.

 What does inventory mean in the service industry?

-What is inventory process?
+What is an inventory process?

 What are the four different inventory types?